Accessible Color Contrast

 WCAG Contrast Requirements

-The Web Content Accessibility Guidelines (WCAG) establish specific contrast ratios that designers and developers should meet to ensure accessibility:
+The Web Content Accessibility Guidelines (WCAG) provide specific contrast ratios that ensure your content is accessible:

 WCAG Level AA (Minimum Compliance)

-• Text and images of text: Contrast ratio of at least 4.5:1 for normal text (below 18pt or 14pt bold)
+Text and images of text need a contrast ratio of at least 4.5:1 for normal text (below 18pt or 14pt bold).

-• Large text: Contrast ratio of at least 3:1 for large text (at least 18pt or 14pt bold)
+Large text needs a contrast ratio of at least 3:1 for large text (at least 18pt or 14pt bold).

-• User interface components and graphical objects: Contrast ratio of at least 3:1 against adjacent colors for boundaries of active controls and meaningful graphics
+User interface components like buttons and form controls need a contrast ratio of at least 3:1 against adjacent colors.

 WCAG Level AAA (Enhanced Compliance)

-• Text and images of text: Contrast ratio of at least 7:1 for normal text
+Text and images of text need a contrast ratio of at least 7:1 for normal text.

-• Large text: Contrast ratio of at least 4.5:1 for large text
+Large text needs a contrast ratio of at least 4.5:1 for large text.

-1. Solid backgrounds: Typically provide the most reliable contrast
+Solid backgrounds typically provide the most reliable contrast and are easiest to work with.

-2. Gradient backgrounds: Test contrast at the points where text overlaps with the lightest parts of the gradient
+Gradient backgrounds need special attention - test contrast at the points where text overlaps with the lightest parts of the gradient, as this is where contrast will be weakest.

 Beyond Text: UI Components and Graphics

-Accessible contrast applies to more than just text:
+Accessible contrast applies to much more than just text:

 <!-- Example of good button contrast -->